blueschistrocks/stock-analysis/README.md

 # stock-analysis
-This a stock analysis repository for the second module and second module challenge.
+This is a stock analysis repository for the second module and second module challenge.